9tarek/8DX-Mogi-Table-Bot/README.md

 Press Clear after a mogi with DC Points/Room Crash finished.

+Bind a Key to ESC to unbind it.

 ## Disclaimer:

 It does not work if somebody has the tag at the end of the name.